Kitware/dive/docs/Command-Line-Tools.md

 ## Features

-* Convert between VIAME CSV, DIVE Json, kpf, and coco.
+* Convert between VIAME CSV, DIVE Json, and coco.
 * Verify the integrity of a DIVE Json annotation file.

 ## Installation